LouisCE/warrior-path/README.md

 This is a responsive martial arts gym website that adapts without issue to desktop, tablet, and mobile screens, which is proven in the image below.
 Its purpose is to promote an inclusive mixed martial arts school and get users to sign up for classes.

 This image shows how the Warrior Path Martial Arts website displays seamlessly across a range of devices, including desktop, laptop, tablet, and mobile.
-The design uses a mobile-first approach with Bootstrap 5.3.7, ensuring all content is readable, cleanly laid out, and user-friendly no matter the screen size.
+The design uses a mobile-first approach with Bootstrap, ensuring all content is readable, cleanly laid out, and user-friendly no matter the screen size.
 Every section is stacked and spaced nicely to deliver an excellent user experience.

 Warrior Path Martial Arts is a fictional martial arts gym website developed as part of a front-end development project for Code Institute in 2025.
 This project uses responsive design, high accessibility and front-end best practices using HTML, CSS, Bootstrap and a little bit of JavaScript.